 - ...but Dispatch has been subject to a lot of recalls

-Citroen is using the same 1.6- and 2.0-litre engines that proved to be fairly reliable with the previous generation.
+At launch Citroen was using the same 1.6- and 2.0-litre engines that proved to be fairly reliable with the previous Dispatch generation.

 We say 'fairly' with some deliberation.
 This latest Dispatch has already been subject to a number of safety recalls from Citroen, including issues with the engines - but also the suspension, the steering and the brakes.